Andersen Gabrych

-Andersen Gabrych (/ˈgæbrɪk/) is an American GLAAD-nominated comics writer, director, and actor.
+Andersen Gabrych (/ˈgæbrɪk/) is an American comics writer, director, and actor.

 Early life

 Gabrych grew up in Chico, California.
 He has been a fan of comics since childhood, having read an issue of Justice League of America at the age of 7.

 Career

 As an actor, Gabrych has appeared in Edge of Seventeen, Boys Life 4: Four Play, Gypsy 83, Hit and Runway, Another Gay Movie and its sequel.
 Off-Broadway, he has appeared in productions at The Public Theater, New York Theatre Workshop, Ensemble Studio Theater, Westbeth Theatre Center and Here!.

 With Maggie Rowe he is the awardwinning cowriter, director, and actor of Bright Day! a mockumentary satire of Hollywood's cult-like prosperity theologies.
 It stars and has cameos by major celebrities (Bill Maher, Michael Cera, Richard Belzer, et al.)

 Gabrych wrote and performed three oneman shows and has directed the onewoman show "Tied Up in Knotts" for stand-up comic and SAG/AFTRA actor Karen Knotts, a story of growing up with her comedian father.

 As a writer, Gabrych has contributed to a number of Batman-related titles for DC Comics and wrote the second volume of Omega Men.